Locations:

 Results and Follow-Up

-Your healthcare provider might review the results of your nasal endoscopy with you immediately.
-If they need more information to design a treatment plan, they may order more imaging tests, such as a CT scan.
+Your healthcare provider might review the results of your nasal endoscopy with you right away.
+If they need more information to design a treatment plan, they may order more imaging tests, like a CT scan.

 When should I call my doctor?

-Any time you have a question or concern regarding nasal endoscopy, call your healthcare provider.
-If you’ve already had the procedure, schedule an appointment with your healthcare provider if you develop pain, fever or other worrisome symptoms.
+If you’ve already had the procedure, let your provider know if you develop pain, fever or other worrisome symptoms.

 Advertisement